Evaluation and Management of Azoospermia

 -

-Family history of infertility or genetic disorders
+Family history of genetic or reproductive issues

 2. Physical Examination